roackb2/syncbox/README.md

 * Makefile Commands

-    The Makefile contains commands for easy building for local development and pushing image to AWS container registry, users could use AWS web console to create container cluster, service, and task to run the server application.
-Future work might add commands to forms the whole cluster, like using CloudFormation.
+    The Makefile contains targets for easy building for local development and remote deployment, see comments in Makefile to know more about available commands

 ## Identified Problems & Solution